workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 ### Sandbox entitlements and signing <a id="sandbox-entitlements-and-signing"></a>

-You should read all [entitlements documentation](https://developer.apple.com/documentation/bundleresources/entitlements) and peek ones your app will access.
+You should read all [entitlements documentation](https://developer.apple.com/documentation/bundleresources/entitlements) and choose the ones your app requires.

 First entitlements file is to sign all helper executables inside `.app/Content/MacOS/` folder.
 It should look like this.